VictorHarbo/VictorHarbo/README.md

-### Hi there, I'm Victor 👋
+## Hi there, I'm Victor 👋

 [![Website](https://img.shields.io/website?label=victorharbo.com&style=for-the-badge&url=https%3A%2F%2Fvictorharbo.com)](https://www.victorharbo.com)

-## I'm a Husband and Digital Historian!
+### I'm a Husband and Digital Historian!

 - 📕 I'm currently reading: Inventing the internet by Janet Abbate
 - 🌱 I’m currently learning: Webscraping with python
-- 🥅 2021 Goals:
+- 🥅 2021 Goals: Publish more scripts and tools to my GitHub
-- ⚡ Fun fact:
+- ⚡ Fun fact: I like to play badminton

 ### Connect with me: